Rigorous derivation of weakly dispersive shallow water models with large amplitude topography variations: Derivation of Boussinesq type systems with bathymetry

 where we introduced a generic function $R$ such that

 To complete the proof, we use the assumption on $\mathrm{G}_j$ whenever there is the appearance of an $\ve$.
 Then apply estimate \eqref{G0} up to the rest $R$ satisfying \eqref{Rest WB}. \end{proof}

-The next result concerns a Whitham-Boussinesq system for which the first equation is exact and where the unknowns are given in terms of $(\zeta, \overline{V})$. \begin{thm} Let $\mathrm{F}_1$ and $\mathrm{F}_4$ be the two Fourier multipliers given in Definition \ref{Fourier mult}, and let $\mathcal{L}_1^{\mu}$ be given in Definition \ref{Prop op}.
-Then for any $\mu \in (0, 1]$, $\ve \in [0,1]$, and $\beta\in [0,1]$ the water waves equations \eqref{Water wave equations} are consistent, in the sense of Definition \ref{Consistency} with $n=6$, at order $O(\mu\ve + \mu^2 \beta^2)$ with the Whitham-Boussinesq system:
+The next result concerns a Boussinesq type system for which the first equation is exact and where the unknowns are given in terms of $(\zeta, \overline{V})$. \begin{thm} Let $\mathrm{F}_1$ and $\mathrm{F}_4$ be the two Fourier multipliers given in Definition \ref{Fourier mult}, and let $\mathcal{L}_1^{\mu}$ be given in Definition \ref{Prop op}.
+Then for any $\mu \in (0, 1]$, $\ve \in [0,1]$, and $\beta\in [0,1]$ the water waves equations \eqref{Water wave equations} are consistent, in the sense of Definition \ref{Consistency} with $n=7$, at order $O(\mu\ve + \mu^2 \beta^2)$ with the Boussinesq type system:

 where

 \end{thm} \begin{proof} The first equation is exact by identity \eqref{Relation: D-N op}, and so we only work with the second equation of \eqref{Water wave equations}.
 However, using Theorem \ref{thm Whitham Boussinesq} we can work directly of on the second equation of \eqref{Whitham boussinesq} in the case $\mathrm{G}_1 = \mathrm{G}_2 = \mathrm{Id}$.
 Also, since we will take the gradient of $\psi$ we need to increase the regularity of our rest function.
 In particular, let $R$ be a generic function such that